pilgrimtabby/pilgrim-autosplitter/04-settings.md

 If enabled, hotkeys will work no matter what app is in focus.
 If disabled, hotkeys will only work when Pilgrim Autosplitter is in focus.
 (For an exception to this behavior, see [Toggle global](#toggle-global).)

+{: .note }
+For global hotkeys to work on MacOS, you might have to give Terminal [accessibility privileges](https://support.apple.com/guide/mac-help/allow-accessibility-apps-to-access-your-mac-mh43185/mac) in Privacy and Security in System Settings.
+This allows Pilgrim Autosplitter to monitor your keyboard for inputs even when it's not in focus.
+If this doesn't work, you can also run Pilgrim Autosplitter as root.

 Default: `enabled`

 ## Check for updates